1wunderkind/loopgpt-backend/docs/commerce_reporting.md

 # Commerce & Flywheel Reporting

-These SQL queries provide insights into the economic performance of the LoopGPT agent.
+These SQL queries provide insights into the economic performance of the LooptOS agent.

 ## 1. GMV by Provider (Daily)